0xcert/framework/packages/0xcert-ethereum-erc721-contracts/README.md

 ## Package explanation

 This package is based on our [**official ERC-721 implementation**](https://github.com/0xcert/ethereum-erc721), but while the official implementation focuses on nice architecture for better readability and understanding for programmers, this package focuses mainly on the best [gas efficiency](https://github.com/0xcert/ethereum-erc721/issues/188).
 For this reason, we also have some opinionated implementations of, for example, how we handle token URIs.

+# Build

+By default, the contracts in this package are built for Constantinople EVM.
+If you would like to use these smart contracts for `Wanchain` or other blockchains using EVM for a different version, you will need to rebuild them for the desired version.